All Episodes

 Are there financial disbursements from Hunter Biden?

-Uh or was he carrying the money around in cash to the big guy?
+Or was he carrying the money around in cash to the big guy?

-He implicates him complaining that he has to give Pops half his salary.
+He implicates him complaining that he has to give pops half his salary.

-So no, that if we want to believe in equal justice, you know, before the law, we've got to believe that you know the FBI is not going after Republicans, they're not going after our speech.
+So, no, if we want to believe in equal justice, you know, before the law, we've got to believe that the FBI is not going after Republicans.

-So I have a bill that we're intro going to introduce in the near future that gets around the question of how much we can regulate big tech and goes straight to the source and says we can regulate big government in any way we see fit.
+So I have a bill that we're going to introduce in the near future that gets around the question of how much we can regulate big tech and goes straight to the source and says we can regulate big government in any way we see fit.

-And so my bill will say that uh it will prevent and prohibit the federal government from colluding with big tech.
+And so my bill will say that it will prevent and prohibit the federal government from colluding with big tech.

 That's the way the internet works.

-And I asked that question to Ray in the committee, and once again he didn't answer.
+And I asked that question to Ray in the committee and once again he didn't answer.

-I said, Are you purchasing lists of Americans that are anonymous and then using technology to penetrate the veil of anonymity to discover who those individuals are?
+I said, are you purchasing lists of Americans that are anonymous and then using technology to penetrate the veil of anonymity to discover who those individuals are?

-If they're doing this, this is really akin to the the minority reporting precogs and going after people based on who they are, not based on crime, and it's a very dangerous step if that's happening.
+If they're doing this, this is really akin to the minority report and precogs and going after people based on who they are, not based on crime.

 Well, it seems extremely dangerous, and especially in light of the last two elections.